 The Best Pubs & Bars For London Tourist Hotspots

 There’s so much to see in London: it’s a bustling metropolis teeming with history, culture, and an irresistible array of culinary delights, which invites you to explore its vibrant neighbourhoods.
 Yet if you’re trying to find the most popular tourist hotspots across the city, there’s some clear and consistent winners that attract more tourists than any other.
-So, ss you wander through the city's iconic attractions, why not satisfy your palate at some of the best eateries nearby?
+So, as you wander through the city's iconic attractions, why not satisfy your palate at some of the best eateries nearby?
 Let’s embark on a flavourful journey around London’s top five tourist hotspots, where each bite is as memorable as the sights themselves!

 British Museum: A Walk Through Time